dilipcode01/docs/README.md

 - For **Docker Compose**: use `.env` in each service folder with `POSTGRES_HOST=postgres`.
 - For **local development** (connecting to local Postgres): use `.env.local` in each service folder with `POSTGRES_HOST=localhost`.
 - Example `.env` and `.env.local` files are provided as `.env-example` in each service folder.

+> ⚠️ **Note on Sequent version compatibility**
+> While setting up Sequent with Ruby ≥ 3.2, Rails ≥ 7.1, and Sequent ≥ 5.0, version compatibility issues have been encountered.
+> Multiple combinations of gem versions were tried, but problems persisted.
+Even with Sequent version 8.0 installed, other issues arose.
+> It’s unclear whether these issues stem from version mismatches or possibly due to a local machine configuration issue.

 ### Steps
 1. **Copy the Makefile** from the `docs/` folder to the root of your project (if not already present).